Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 \sevn{} describes the impact of GW emission on the orbital elements by including the same formalism as \bse{} \citep{Hurley02}:

 The above equations, described in \cite{peters1964}, account for orbital decay and circularisation by GWs.
-Unlike \bse{} (in which Equations~\ref{eq:gwa} and \ref{eq:gwe} are active only when the semi-major axis is $<10$ AU), in \sevn{} they are switched on whenever the GW merger timescale, $t_\mathrm{merge}$, is shorter than the Hubble time.
-The GW merger timescale is estimated using a high-precision approximation (Appendix~\ref{app:gwtime}) of the solution of the systems of equations \ref{eq:gwa} and \ref{eq:gwe} (errors <0.4\%).
+Unlike \bse{} (in which Eqs.~\ref{eq:gwa} and \ref{eq:gwe} are active only when the semi-major axis is $<10$ AU), in \sevn{} they are switched on whenever the GW merger timescale, $t_\mathrm{merge}$, is shorter than the Hubble time.
+The GW merger timescale is estimated using a high-precision approximation (Appendix~\ref{app:gwtime}) of the solution of the systems of Eqs.~\ref{eq:gwa} and \ref{eq:gwe} (errors <0.4\%).